 Donald Trump came on the scene in 2016 with none of the ideological baggage of the other past or present presidential candidates.
 He had no prior political experience.
 He was a swashbuckling businessman, or certainly liked to present himself as one.

-Coming back to White’s theory of Oxbridge and the Ivy League, Trump hasn’t been, in a sense, inculcated in the same way.
+Coming back to Wight’s theory of Oxbridge and the Ivy League, Trump hasn’t been, in a sense, inculcated in the same way.

 “I think he’s an awful man in many ways, but his administration was placed under a veritable siege in the interest of an alliance against international global terrorism.
 He got rid of Steve Bannon for different reasons and he’s had to bring in John Bolton.
 Mike Pompeo.
 These guys are part of the war machine.”